thomaspoignant/go-feature-flag/.github/PULL_REQUEST_TEMPLATE.md

 # Changes include
 - [ ] Bugfix (non-breaking change that solves an issue)
 - [ ] New feature (non-breaking change that adds functionality)
-- [ ] Breaking changes (change that is not backward-comptible and/or changes current functionality)
+- [ ] Breaking changes (change that is not backward-compatible and/or changes current functionality)

 # Closes issue(s)
 <!--